NEW: Overnight bombardment reported in Homs

 “We are trying to guide and suggest people who arrived legally or ‘illegally’ to go either into the camps, if they have arrived illegally, or suggesting the others to move to nearby or different cities,” said a Turkish official, who asked not to be named because he was not authorized to be interviewed by the press.

-The movement devolved into an armed conflict after a brutal and continuing crackdown by government forces.
+The movement devolved into an armed conflict after a brutal and continuing crackdown by regime forces.

 Foreign Minister Moallem spoke Monday to the U.N.
 General Assembly just days after world leaders painted a grim picture of the conflict.